ruijbo/website/content/pages/about.rst

     <div class="pure-u-2-3">

-I am a geophysical research associate at the `University of Bonn`_, Germany, and currently a visiting scholar within the `Earth and Environmental Sciences Area at Lawrence Berkeley National Laboratory`_.
+I am a geophysical research associate at the `University of Bonn`_, Germany.
 Prior to my postdoctoral research, I worked at the `GFZ German Research Centre for Geosciences`_ in Potsdam and obtained a PhD from `ETH Zurich`_ in Switzerland.